cunni319/plasma_GCA_2023/README.md

 gathers the proteins from Inactive GCA and Healthy control and makes a heatmap after doing z-score transformation on the data.
 Age, sex, smoking status, and BMI are denoted at the top of each heatmap for each study participant.

+>active_GCA_vs_inactive_GCA_heatmap.ipynb

+This script reads in the random effect linear regression model results between Active GCA and Inactive GCA.
+It gathers the proteins from Active GCA and Inactive GCA and makes a heatmap after doing z-score transformation on the data.
+Age, sex, smoking status, and BMI are denoted at the top of each heatmap for each study participant.

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.